skbasetti/dkron-setup/README.md

 * dKron 3.0.4

 ###### Synopsis
-Docker is built with Centos 8 as base image and includes the above packages.
+Docker image is built with Centos 8 as base image and includes the above packages.
 Upon docker run, dkron agent will startup and an API POST call is made to **/v1/jobs** endpoint for creating a scheduled job to be run every 10 seconds running the **date** command!

 ###### How to build and run
 &nbsp;